maxhougas/arma1button/README.md

 ## Files
 - _AACREATEARMA.sh: Entrypoint.
+- armarun.sh: invokes docker exec to run the arma3server_x64 binary.
+- armaupdate.sh: attempts to update arma3 package.
 - build.sh: invokes docker build.
 Will attempt to build arma using maxhougas/steambox:db.
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
+- dlsreinstall.sh: Attempts to install incomplete or missing mods and missions from missingmods and missingmissions.
+- dlsuninstall.sh: uninstalls a single mod.
+Deletes data and links.
+Scrubs the app manifest and modline.
+This requires the appropriate line to be present in modlist or missionlist.
+- dlsupdateall.sh: copies missionlist and modlist to missing missions and missingmods.
+- dlsvalidate.sh: discharges missingmissions and missingmods for use by reinstall.sh.
+Does not work if no mods are installed.
+- dlswipeall.sh: uninstalls all mods.
+Deletes data and links.
+Scrubs the app manifest and modline.
 - dockerfile.db: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by build.sh.
 - finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../107410....
 - finalizemods.sh iterates modlist, and invokes linkkey.sh and linkmod.sh.